ascend-io/ascend-community/ottos_expeditions/README.md

 ### 1. Overview
 In this flow, you'll work with customer journey data to map and optimize the customer journey to help the marketing team boost conversions.
 We'll also implement data partitioning on our transformed data to optimize the flow.

+We'll be learning about the following concepts:
+  1. How to implement Ascend Data Partitioning in a SQL transform

 To start open the `6-customer_journey_conversion_analysis` folder in the File Explorer on the left.